wilfz/CLCL/README.md

 	- Fixed typos in the English version settings screen.

 - Ver 2.0.1 -> Ver 2.0.2
-	- Support for Unicode in settings files.
+	- Unicode support in settings files.
 	  - Starting once with Ver 2.0.2 will make the settings file Unicode.
 		The files before conversion are backed up with the file names "general.ini.back" and "clcl.ini.back".
 		If you want to revert to an older version, use the above files.